-A Special Improvement District is a non-profit established by lakefront property owners for the purpose of accessing lower cost, longer term financing to cover shoreline improvements including protective revetments designed to reduce shoreline erosion and lake-related damage to their properties.
+A Special Improvement District is a non-profit organization established by lakefront property owners for the purpose of accessing lower cost, longer term financing to cover shoreline improvements including protective revetments designed to reduce shoreline erosion and lake-related damage to their properties.
 Participating in an SID is voluntary and does not require that properties be contiguous or a relinquishment of any private property rights.
-The SID provides access to lower cost financing (and repayment over time through your property tax billing), working with the known and experienced contractors offers the opportunity to see lower costs both during the near-term project and reduced long term maintenance costs through the quality services provided in the initial design and construction.
+The SID provides access to lower cost financing (and repayment over time through your property tax billing), and working with experienced contractors offers the opportunity to see lower costs both during the near-term project and reduced long term maintenance costs through the quality services provided in the initial design and construction.

 Meetings will tentatively be held on the third Tuesday of each month at 5:00.
 The next meeting is scheduled for June 21 at 5:00 pm via Zoom.

 May 16, 2022: Board of Directors meeting cancelled